Rev. Todd Boling

 Associate Director of Religious & Spiritual Life

 Mallory handles all of the event coordination for Robert Carr Chapel.
 Prior to TCU, Mallory developed, owned, and managed a coffee shop in Austin, TX.
 Since moving to Fort Worth she spends her time adventuring around town with her husband, children, and pups.
-Mallory loves drinking large amounts of coffee, finding the best breakfast tacos around, and gardening.
+Mallory loves coffee, finding the best breakfast tacos around, and gardening.

 A life-long Ft Worth resident, Cindy and her wonderful husband love to spend their time with their three grand kids.
 Cindy is a constant volunteer in the community and enjoys reading, Rangers games, sewing and, of course, the Horned Frogs.
 Cindy is responsible, thankfully, for the day to day operations of the office and is the friendly welcoming face who greets you when you visit us in Jarvis Hall.

 Having just graduated from the Qalam Islamic Seminary, Mohamed joined TCU with the vision of connecting with Muslim students on campus and providing them with the spiritual and life advice that they need.
 In addition to serving as the Muslim Community Adviser on a part-time basis, he is also a full-time graduate student at Texas Tech University completing his last year in the Youth Development master’s program.
 Mohamed has a lot of experience in the field of youth development having served youth in different capacities over the years, including his current position as a youth committee member for the Valley Ranch Islamic Center in Irving, TX.